 Saturday Worthy?

-Taman Tugu is the most organized and well-kept Malaysian park I’ve even seen.
-Unlike a popular hiking spot like Bukit Kiara, all of the Taman Tugu trails are regularly maintained and cleared.
-You’ll never have to guess if you’re on the right path, or if what you’re walking on is even the proper trail.
-It might be too easy for serious hikers, but Taman Tugu is perfect for casual walks.
+Taman Tugu is the most organized and well-kept Malaysian park I’ve ever seen.
+Unlike a popular hiking spot like Bukit Kiara, all of the trails here are regularly maintained and cleared.
+You never have to guess if you’re on the right path, or if what you’re walking on is even the proper trail.
+The hiking trails are too easy for serious hikers, but Taman Tugu is perfect for casual walks.
 It’s a stress-free experience coming here.
 You don’t need to worry about getting lost, bringing refreshments or where to relieve your bladder – Taman Tugu has taken care of it all for you.

 Official Website: http://tamantuguproject.com.my/en/